accexs/morsum-cart/README.md

 `POST /orders`

 This endpoint creates an order based on the cart items and sends it to the config email.
-Orders are stored and have a many to many relationship with products.
+Orders are stored and have a many-to-many relationship with products.

 `GET /cart`